JEdward7777/js-translation-helps-proxy/OPENAI_PROXY_FIX.md

 - Returns fake responses without calling any LLM
 - Lists a fake model called `"translation-helps-proxy"`
 - Does not use the OpenAI SDK despite it being installed
-- Does not use the `OPENAI_API_KEY` from `.env`
+- Does not extract the API key from the client's `Authorization` header

 ### What It Should Do

 The `/v1/chat/completions` endpoint should act as a **true proxy** that:
-1. Accepts chat completion requests from clients
+1. Accepts chat completion requests from clients with `Authorization: Bearer <api-key>` header
+2. Extracts the OpenAI API key from the Authorization header
-2. Injects Translation Helps tools into the request
+3. Injects Translation Helps tools into the request
-3. Forwards the request to OpenAI's actual API using the client's specified model
+4. Forwards the request to OpenAI's actual API using the client's specified model and API key
-4. Handles iterative tool calling when OpenAI requests tool execution
+5. Handles iterative tool calling when OpenAI requests tool execution
-5. Executes tools locally with baked-in filters (`language=en`, `organization=unfoldingWord`)
+6. Executes tools locally with baked-in filters (`language=en`, `organization=unfoldingWord`)
-6. Returns OpenAI's actual responses to the client
+7. Returns OpenAI's actual responses to the client

 The `/v1/models` endpoint should:
 - Proxy requests to OpenAI's `/v1/models` endpoint